bitquery/graphql-docs/docs/building-queries/Explorer/Tracing.md

 ## Money Flow Trace

-Below the Transaction trace, you will see a `Money Flow Diagram` indicating the flow of funds (tokens) from one address to another that occured in that transaction.
+Below the Transaction trace, you will see a `Money Flow Diagram` indicating the flow of funds (tokens) from one address to another that occured in that transaction, making any complicated fund movements easy to visualize.

 ![flow](/img/flow.png)